-For this reason I recommend doing your own research on this supplement before taking it.
+For this reason, I recommend doing your own research on this supplement before taking it.
 5g of ground up dried powder is what was used in the studies.
 I recommend taking 1-2 capsules of the concentrated form from Paradise Herbs.
 Alternatively, the Aggressive Strength Test Booster also has MP in its formula so you may prefer to use that blend instead.

 There are a few herbs out there which have some positive studies in the literature in regards to improving testosterone.
 However, these supplements do not have enough research for me to confidently say they will work.
-I occsionaly use some of these and I cycle through them with pleasing results.
+I occasionally use some of these and I cycle through them with pleasing results.

-Combine the name of this herb with the fact that the chinese have been using it as an aphrodisiac for over a thousand years and it has to do something right?!
-Well there are animal studies that show it does benefit Testosterone (ref 76).
+Combine the name of this herb with the fact that the Chinese have been using it as an aphrodisiac for over a thousand years and it has to do something right?!
+Well, there are animal studies that show it does benefit Testosterone (ref 76).
 I personally use this blend by Now.

 There are no studies showing its effects on healthy males, but it has been shown to drastically improve testosterone in infertile males (ref 77).
 It's also packed full of minerals, so is a great superfood nevertheless.
 I use the Sunfoods brand.
 Make sure you buy from a quality brand, as there are a lot of poor shilajit products out there, also some have been shown to be high in heavy metals.